 Citroen C5 Aircross Hybrid: details, specs and prices

 Having made its debut at the Brussels Motor Show in January, the new Citroen Aircross Hybrid has officially gone on sale in the UK, priced from £35,340.
-First deliveries of the plug-in hybrid SUV are set to take place this summer.
+First deliveries of the plug-in hybrid SUV are set to take place in summer 2020.

 As is the case with all plug-in hybrids, achieving the latter figure in the real world relies on regular charging using the Type 2 cable: Citroen says the C5 Aircross can be topped up fully in two hours using a 7kW home wallbox, while a three-pin plug will need around six hours.